Postgraduate MSc

 What about after uni?

-This course has helped students to progress to leadership positions within the field of psychological therapies and to advance to more senior practitioner and research roles.
-Some of our graduates have received bursaries toward PhD study.
+This course has helped students progress to leadership positions within the field of psychological therapies and advance to more senior practitioner and research roles.
+Some of our graduates have gone on to complete a doctorate in clinical psychology, train as psychological wellbeing practitioners, or receive bursaries toward PhD study.

 This course is an excellent springboard in applied psychology that you can use to become a leader in your profession.
-It could open doors to more senior roles (including Psychological Wellbeing Practitioner) in CBT and therapeutic intervention – two areas that government views as key to effective modern healthcare provision.
+It could open doors to more senior roles (including psychological wellbeing practitioner) in CBT and therapeutic intervention – two areas that the government views as key to effective modern healthcare provision.

 Requirements